We all agree that there is value in data. Just look at the 40% year-over-year growth in the amount of data we collect and utilize.

 Authorities demand that companies offer detailed accounts of the personal data they collect and how it is used.
 At the same time, customers have been given rights to access, update, and delete information, as well as withdraw permissions.
 Companies that fail to comply with these regulations end up paying hefty fines and drawing the worst type of attention to themselves.

 What is the importance of data governance, if not the sure path to sustained compliance – for every person, and action, across the organization.
 It is also critical for the data governance tools companies use, to be agile, in order to easily adapt to, and keep up with, new regulations.
 Data governance is essential for sustaining compliance and protecting companies from breaking the rules (and the bank!).

 Authorities can be very demanding, but users are the harshest regulators.
 The way organizations treat their data significantly impacts public sentiment and the company’s reputation.
 Mistreating customers’ data, or failing to provide sufficient transparency regarding its use, is bad for business.

 On the other hand, the importance of data governance is revealed when companies are able to deliver fast answers to users’ real-time data inquiries – becoming data heroes that enjoy enhanced customer trust and loyalty.
-Companies that act responsibly towards sensitive and private data, make their constituents feel safe – and drive more business from existing, and new, customers.
+Companies that act responsibly by using data masking and encryption to protect sensitive and private data, make their constituents feel safe – and drive more business from existing, and new, customers.

 Go beyond data governance, by turning data into profit.